top of page

 In Arabesque, I was exploring and developing a few tangled motives which echo imaginary shepherd songs and interwoven Middle‑Eastern melodies typically played on the local Ney Flute.
 With characteristic Baroque instrumentation, I tried to give the medium a different, more contemporary yet ethnic view.

-Arabesque was generously commissioned in memory of Adele and John Gray.
+Arabesque was generously commissioned in memory of

 LISTEN

-Score of Arabesque for recorder, cello and Harpsicord
+"Arabesque" for recorder, cello and harpsichord

 About Music for Recorder, Cello, and Harpsichord